-Service policy (602 FW 3) establishes an eight-step planning process that also facilitates compliance with NEPA (Figure 1.1).
+Service policy establishes an eight step planning process that also facilitates compliance with NEPA (Figure 1.1).
 Our planning policy and CCP training course materials describe the eight steps in detail.
 We followed the process depicted below in developing this EA/draft CCP.

 Figure 1.1.
-The NEPA planning process.
+The CCP planning process.

-Since 1970, we have focused on conserving lands within the approved refuge boundary, managing habitat for migratory birds, and establishing relationships with the community on Martha's Vineyard and our partners.
-In 1999, we began to prepare a CCP that would encompass all of the refuges in the Eastern Massachusetts NWR Complex.
+Since 1973, we have focused on conserving lands within the approved refuge boundary, facilitating wildlife-dependent public uses, managing habitat for several focus species, such as piping plovers and least terns, and establishing relationships with the community and our partners.
+In 1999, we began to prepare for a CCP that would encompass all of the refuges in the Eastern Massachusetts NWR Complex.
 We published a Notice of Intent in the Federal Register, and began public scoping.
-By 2001, we determined that writing a plan for eight refuges was too cumbersome, and to focus on CCPs for the three northernmost refuges in the complex.
-The efforts for Nomans Land Island NWR were halted at that time.
+By 2001, we determined that writing a plan for eight refuges was too cumbersome, and to focus on CCPs for the three northernmost refuges in the refuge complex.
+The efforts for Nantucket NWR were halted at that time.